johnnovak/johnnovak.site/blog/content/posts/the-nim-raytracer-project-part-3-lighting-and-vector-maths/index.md

 template isPoint*[T](v: Vec4[T]): bool = v.w == 1.0
 {{< /highlight >}}

-Well, looks like in the end we *did* inspect some Nim code, after all! :)
+Well, looks like in the end we *did* inspect some Nim code, after all! :smile:

 - - -